jayraj1221/Codemate/README.md

   4. Push to the branch ```git push origin feature/YourFeature ```
   5. Create a pull request ✅

-Thank you for checking out CodeMate!
+Thank you for checking out CodeMate! <br>
 Happy coding 👨‍💻👩‍💻